rubenwardy/minetest_modding_book/_en/map/lvm.md

 ## Your Turn

-* Create `replace_in_area(from, to, pos1, pos2)` which replaces all instances of
+* Create `replace_in_area(from, to, pos1, pos2)`, which replaces all instances of
   `from` with `to` in the area given, where `from` and `to` are node names.
 * Make a function which rotates all chest nodes by 90&deg;.
 * Make a function which uses an LVM to cause mossy cobble to spread to nearby stone and cobble nodes.
-  Does your implementation cause mossy cobble to spread more than a distance of one each time?
+  Does your implementation cause mossy cobble to spread more than a distance of one node each time?
 If so, how could you stop this?